JessicaRodriguesFelix/final-portfolio-multiverse-apprenticeship/back-end-project/README.md

   - Connects wine lovers to a vibrant community.
   - Provides a platform to share their wine experiences.
   - Facilitates the discovery of new wines through reviews and recommendations.
-  - Offers a space for wineries to engage with their audience and gather feedback.

 #### Key Features:
+  - Post Reviews: The backend allows users to submit reviews for specific wines.
+When users post a review, the backend stores the review data and associates it with the respective wine in the database.
-  - **Explore Wines:** In the main view users can explore a curated selection of available wines for purchase.
+  - Get Wines: Users can retrieve information about available wines from the backend.
+The backend handles requests to provide users with a curated selection of wines for exploration, which is a central feature of the application.
-  - **Shopping Cart:** Easily add desired wines to their shopping cart for later purchase.
-  - **Search Functionality:** Quickly find their favorite wines using a search by name/year input feature.
-  - **Wine Details:** View detailed information for each wine, including winery, location, average rating, and the number of reviews.
-  - Include relevant screenshots

 ## Technologies
 - Language: Java (Version: 17).